romeorizzi/TALight/README.md

 3. to refer to the current value of `PATH` (or any other environment variable) you write `%PATH%` rather than `$PATH` So, for example, you could end up writing something like:
 ```
-    SET "PATH=%PATH%;C:\Program Files\TAlight"
+    SET "PATH=%PATH%;C:\Program Files\TALight"
 ```

-However, we suggest you to create the `TAlight` folder (where to place the `rtal` binary) in your home folder (you can find it with `cd %HOME%` or just `cd ~`).
+However, we suggest you to create the `TALight` folder (where to place the `rtal` binary) in your home folder (you can find it with `cd %HOME%` or just `cd ~`).

 Like the browsers in parsing the URL field, any shell (and hence Linux and Mac) use '/' rather than '\' in order to separate the names of the directories when walking along a path in your filesystem.
-Therefore, if you are on Windows, you should write `~\TAlight` instead of `~/TAlight` and interpret writings like `~/yourpath/text` as if we had written `~\yourpath\text` in this tutorial.
+Therefore, if you are on Windows, you should write `~\TALight` instead of `~/TALight` and interpret writings like `~/yourpath/text` as if we had written `~\yourpath\text` in this tutorial.

 DESCRIPTION SHORT:
 You have to put your .exe file's path into enviroment variable path.
 To do this go to: